-Figure 1.3 Clearances to combustible materials
+FIGURE 1.3 Clearances to combustible materials

-1.3.1 Reduced clearances
+1.3.1 Reduced clearances using shielding

-You may decrease the clearances by installing heat radiation shields between the walls or the ceiling and the stove.
-These heat radiation shields must be installed permanently, and can include sheet metal, a rigid non-combustible sheet or a masonry wall.
+You may decrease the minimum clearances to combustible materials by installing heat radiation shields between the walls or the ceiling and the stove.
+Those heat radiation shields must be installed permanently, and must be made of a heat-resistant or heat-tolerant material.
+Consult the table below: